 CHARACTER & LEADERSHIP

-Character development is the process that builds and reinforces traits that form a cadet candidate’s commitment to personal excellence and produces quality officers to lead the Air Force.
+Character development is the process which builds and reinforces a cadet candidate’s commitment to integrity, service, and personal excellence; qualities necessary to lead in the Air Force.

 Cadet candidates are exposed to a comprehensive character and leadership development program during the 10-month United States Air Force Academy Preparatory School experience.
 This program builds character and leadership skills by focusing on the Academy Honor Code, the Air Force Core Values, and applying these character expectations to real life (what it means to live honorably, and what that looks like).
 Each cadet candidate takes the Honor Oath at the conclusion of Basic Military Training (BMT) to demonstrate their commitment to these principles prior to the start of the academic year.

 Character development opportunities come in many forms.
 The Preparatory School hosts several guest speaker lectures and discussions, and all cadet candidates attend the Academy’s world-class National Character and Leadership Symposium (NCLS), in addition to a variety of honor lessons.
 Additionally, cadet candidates may volunteer to participate in various community service projects both on-base, and in the local community.
 These efforts not only help others, but build character through service.
 Past efforts include: